Plane Polarization in Comptonization process : a Monte Carlo study: Summary and Conclusions

 For $\theta$ = 0, we find that the modulation curve of scattered photon exhibits same polarization characteristic of incident photon, it is also valid for the range of $\theta$ $\equiv$ [0,25$\degree$].
 We use this property to estimate the PD and PA of scattered photons with average scattering number $\langle N_{sc}\rangle$, by computing the modulation curve of scattered photons of $\langle N_{sc} + 1\rangle$ scattering at $\theta = 0$.
-Since at $\theta = 0$ the cross section is $\propto$ $\cos^2(\theta_e+\theta'_e)$, and the generated modulation curve for $\theta'_e$ from this pdf reveals the same polarization properties of $\theta_e$.
-Thus we also compute directly the PD and PA of scattered photon of $\langle N_{sc}\rangle$ scattering, by computing the modulation curve using this pdf, see equation (\ref{gen-modu-p}), for known polarization angle (which is computed using equation \ref{av_pol}) of this scattered photon.
-Interestingly, we find that for a fixed incident photon ($k$) direction the distribution of projection of electric vector of single scattered photon $k'_e$ on perpendicular plane to the $k$ with range of $\theta$ $\equiv$ [0,25$\degree$] also reveals the polarization properties of incident photon, which can be a working principle for Compton scattering based detector of polarization.
+We also compute directly the PD and PA of $\langle N_{sc}\rangle$th scattered photons by using the pdf (corresponding to the cross section at $\theta = 0$, see equation \ref{gen-modu-p}) for known $\theta_e$ angle of $\langle N_{sc}+1\rangle$th scattering.
+Interestingly, we find that for a fixed incident photon ($k$) direction and $\theta$ $\equiv$ [0,25$\degree$] the distribution of projection of $k'_e$ (electric vector of scattered photon) on perpendicular plane to the $k$ also reveals the polarization properties of incident photon, which can be a working principle for Compton scattering based detector of polarization.
+We write an expression (equation \ref{avg_dpa}) for the resultant PD and PA of photons in particular direction which are a mixture of $n$th type of photons of different PD and PA.